rudinyu/XFramework-public/README.md

 # Xframwork (Under Development)
-(Semi-Automated Vulnerability Scanner and Massive Enumeration Tool/Interpreter That Automates 3rd Party Tools) XFramework aims to automate Most of Routine Network/WebApplication Information Gathering, Enumeration and Vulnerability Scanning it consists of two Base.
+(Semi-Automated Vulnerability Scanner and Massive Enumeration Tool/Interpreter For Automateing Standard Tools) XFramework aims to automate Most of Routine Network/WebApplication Information Gathering, Enumeration and Vulnerability Scanning it consists of two Base.
 1)Network 2)Web-Application We have Tried to Develop a Semi-Automated Interpreter that its main Goal is Making the routines easier P.Tester